damiankorcz/nix-config/README.md

 # nixos-config

+No longer maintained.
+I've since moved to CachyOS.

+---

 > ⚠️ WIP - Not intended for direct use.
 Made for my setup / systems specifically.

 # 🌟 Points of Interest